jordanbean-msft/AOAI_Assistants_RAGChat_FastAPI/README.md

 1. Make a copy of the `infra/sample-dev-main.tfvars.json` file, name it `main.tfvars.json` and update the values as needed.

+    **NOTE**: By default, all services will deploy with public networking turned on.
+If you want to have the services deploy into an existing virtual network, specify the existing network values in the `network` section of the `main.tfvars.json` file.

 1. Run the following command to build & deploy the solution.

    ```shell